Children adjusting to separation and divorce

-Separation and divorce usually means big changes for your family life.
-Your child might feel upset by the changes.
-You might even see some behaviour you don’t like.
+Separation and divorce usually mean big changes for family life.
+Your child might feel upset when these changes happen.
 It’s normal and OK for your child to feel upset, and it’ll help him to know that this is a tough time for everyone.

 Here are some tips for talking with your child about the changes that separation and divorce bring.

 Your child doesn’t need to know all the details.
 But she does have a right to know what’s happening, and she needs to know that things will be OK again.

 It’s best if you can explain in clear, simple and honest language your child can understand.
 For example, ‘We both love you, and we’re going to take care of you.
 But we’ve decided that it works best for our family if Dad and I live apart’.

 If your child asks you a hard question like ‘Where am I going to live now?’, you could ask, ‘What have you heard?’
 This helps you find out what your child already knows or doesn’t understand.

 Sometimes you won’t know how to answer a tough question, so give yourself time to think.
 If you can’t answer straight away, tell your child that you’ll get back to him.
 You could say, ‘I don’t know right now.
 Your Dad and I are still working that out.
 But I do know that you’ll get to spend time with each of us’.

 If your child asks you tricky questions about your former partner, encourage your child to talk to your former partner directly.
 If your relationship with your former partner is OK, you could let your former partner know that your child has asked some questions.

 Read between the lines